jaicab/jaicab.github.io/_posts/2014-07-21-box-shadow-out-of-the-box.md

 ---
 title: box-shadow out of the box
-meta: Understand the possibilities of box-shadow besides creating shadows
+meta: Understand the possibilities of box-shadow besides creating shadows.
 syntax: true
 ---